PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 Four separate backbones extracting features from identical pixels, burning four times the compute for no good reason.
 You could share a single backbone and branch into separate classification heads, cutting redundant computation significantly.

-The models themselves were NVIDIA's TAO pretrained models, things like PeopleNet and TrafficCamNet.
+The models themselves were NVIDIA's TAO pretrained models, things like PeopleNet and BodyPoseNet.
 Convenient for getting started with DeepStream, but consistently underperforming compared to well-tuned open source alternatives like YOLOv8.

-We replaced the entire approach with a two-stage pipeline: detect people first, then classify PPE on each person crop.
-This grounds every detection to a person—you can't have a phantom helmet floating in the air.
-We fine-tuned YOLOv8 small and nano variants on refinery-specific data.

 ### The Architecture Problem